com-lihaoyi/scalatags/Readme.md

 <html><head><script>some script</script></head><body><h1>This is my title</h1><div><p>This is my first paragraph</p><p>This is my second paragraph</p></div></body></html>
 ```

 This representation omits unnecesary whitespace.
-To improve readability we could pretty print it using some XML processing:
+To improve readability we could pretty-print it using some XML processing:

 ```scala
 val prettier = new scala.xml.PrettyPrinter(80, 4)
 println(prettier.format(scala.xml.XML.loadString(frag.toString)))
 ```

-executing that prints out:
+Which prints out:

 ```html
 <html>